 The street price of opioids has also fallen substantially since 2001, dropping by a factor of 2.5 (Figure 6).
 Most of the decline in the street price occurred after 2010 during the second stage of the opioid crisis.
 The decline during this period has been chalked up to the illegal imports of inexpensive, powerful synthetic opioids, for example, fentanyl, from China and elsewhere.
 Additionally, throughout the crisis, opioids have been diverted from legal sources onto the black market via fraudulent prescriptions, family and friends giving away and/or selling their prescriptions, and theft.
-The rise of illegal imports after 2010 is ascribed to the tightening of prescribing practices and the introduction of a tamper-proof form of OxyContin in 2010.6 Likewise, the introduction of low-cost heroin at the beginning of the 20th century was due to the banning of smoking opioids and the increased restrictions on cocaine usage.
+The rise of illegal imports after 2010 is ascribed to the tightening of prescribing practices and the introduction of a tamper-proof form of OxyContin in 2010.7 Likewise, the introduction of low-cost heroin at the beginning of the 20th century was due to the banning of smoking opioids and the increased restrictions on cocaine usage.
+The upshot is that opioids are much less expensive now than they were in 2001.